 Respite Grant Program

 Often a big concern for individuals and families touched by ALS is quality in-home care.
 Balancing the emotional and physical needs of caregivers can be an ongoing challenge.
 Respite care is intended to provide a safe environment for the patient while the caregiver addresses personal needs and daily responsibilities.
 Respite can relieve stress and prevent caregiver burnout.
-To help with this, any ALS patient who resides in Nebraska or western Iowa, and who is registered with ALS in the Heartland, is eligible to apply for the Respite Grant Program.
+To help with this, any ALS patient who resides in Nebraska or western Iowa, and who is registered with ALS in the Heartland, is eligible to apply for our Respite Grant Program.
 ALS in the Heartland provides payment to a professional home care agency or individual for respite care (thanks to funding support from the Enrichment Foundation and Team Gleason).
 Register for Respite Support

 Equipment Loan Program